x75/smp_graphs/README.md

     -   x include git revision, initial and final config in log
     -   x profiling: logging: make logging internal blocksize

--   misc stuff
-    -   fix config dump via nxgraph
-    -   general clean up / function refactoring
-    -   make more documentation for all existing smp\_graphs configs
-    -   fix parameters for infth embeddings and RecurrencePlot embedding
-    -   make recurrenceanalysis separate block, independent of plotting so the image can be analyzed further as an image
-    -   x separate header/footer for full config file to remove code replication and clutter

 -   x base block

 -   dict printing for dynamic reconf inspection